Bactria: Achaemenid Empire

-Alexander The Great
+Alexander the Great

 Alexander conquered Sogdiana.
 In the south, beyond the Oxus, he met strong resistance, but ultimately conquered the region through both military force and diplomacy, marrying Roxana, daughter of the defeated Satrap of Bactria, Oxyartes.
 He founded two Greek cities in Bactria, including his easternmost, Alexandria Eschate (Alexandria the Furthest).

 After Alexander's death, Diodorus Siculus tells us that Philip received dominion over Bactria, but Justin names Amyntas to that role.
 At the Treaty of Triparadisus, both Diodorus Siculus and Arrian agree that the satrap Stasanor gained control over Bactria.
 Eventually, Alexander's empire was divided up among the generals in Alexander's army.
 Bactria became a part of the Seleucid Empire, named after its founder, Seleucus I.

 Seleucid Empire

 The Macedonians, especially Seleucus I and his son Antiochus I, established the Seleucid Empire and founded a number of Greek towns.
 The Greek language became dominant for some time there.

 The paradox that Greek presence was more prominent in Bactria than in areas far closer to Greece can possibly be explained by past deportations of Greeks to Bactria.
-When Alexanders troops entered Bacrtia they discovered communities of Greeks who appeared to have been deported to the region by the Persians in previous centuries.
+When Alexander's troops entered Bactria they discovered communities of Greeks who appeared to have been deported to the region by the Persians in previous centuries.

 Greco-Bactrian Kingdom

 Considerable difficulties faced by the Seleucid kings and the attacks of Pharaoh Ptolemy II Philadelphus gave the satrap of Bactria, Diodotus I, the opportunity to declare independence about 245 BC and conquer Sogdia.
 He was the founder of the Greco-Bactrian Kingdom.
 Diodotus and his successors were able to maintain themselves against the attacks of the Seleucids—particularly from Antiochus III the Great, who was ultimately defeated by the Romans (190 BC).

 The Greco-Bactrians were so powerful that they were able to expand their territory as far as South Asia:

+The last Greco-Bactrian king Heliocles I lost control of Bactria to nomadic invaders near the end of the 2nd century BC, at which point Greek political power ceased in Bactria, but Greek cultural influence continued for many more centuries.
 The Greco-Bactrians used the Greek language for administrative purposes, and the local Bactrian language was also Hellenized, as suggested by its adoption of the Greek alphabet and Greek loanwords.
-In turn, some of these words were also borrowed by modern Pashto.